 Are you telling your audience why they should hire you to be part of their organization?
 Have you taken inventory of what you are bringing to the table?
 You want to show the employer why it will be to their advantage to select you for that open position!
 Otherwise, you’re not only selling yourself short, but potentially shutting the door of opportunity in your own face.

 I hope you’ve found these tips helpful in your resume-writing process.
 Feel free to comment below if you are able to use any of these suggestions or if you have other resume questions!

-Tomorrow, I’ll give you tips 6 to 10, to help make all of the amazingness you have to offer jump off the page!
+Click here for Tips 6 to 10, to help make all of the amazingness you have to offer jump off the page!

 Maybe you’re ready to take your next big step, but resume writing just isn’t your thing, StepIn2Purpose Consulting is here to help!
 I’d love to help you tell your story and prepare for your next move!

 Complete the form for your FREE 15 minute resume consultation!